Skip to Main Content

-The Fed sets a key benchmark interest rate that has a domino effect on virtually every borrowing cost that consumers pay — from credit cards to auto loans, as well as adjustable-rate mortgages and personal loans.
-Rates tend to move in lockstep, meaning cuts from the Fed will ultimately make it cheaper to borrow money.
+The Fed sets a key benchmark interest rate that has a domino effect on virtually every borrowing cost that consumers pay — from credit cards and auto loans, to adjustable-rate mortgages and personal loans.
+Rates tend to move in lockstep, meaning cuts from the Fed are the key to making it cheaper to borrow money.

 1. Get a snapshot of your personal finances

-Before the Fed cuts interest rates, consumers should get an idea of their current financial state, including how much debt and savings they have.
+Before you can answer any of those questions, you’ll need to get an idea of your current financial state, including how much debt and savings you have.
 Once you form a baseline understanding, you’ll be better informed about your financial strengths — and your potential weak spots.
+After all: There’s hardly a perfect time to make a big-ticket purchase.
+It all comes down to your wallet and whether you’re ready for it.

 Print out statements from any account housing liquid cash — or money you could withdraw without penalty.
 Those are most likely savings accounts, but they could also be funds in a money market account or no-penalty CD.
 Even better, note each account’s annual percentage yield (APY).